selimamrouni/hexagon-and-arrow-for-gmplot/README.md

-# hexagon-and-arrow-for-gmplot
+# Hexagon-and-Arrow-for-gmplot

 This repository presents how to come-up with hexagon and arrow using the library gmplot.

-# Hexagon-and-Arrow-for-gmplot

 During Spring 2018, I was involved in a research project in Transportation Analytics.
 I had to do some GPS data visualizations and especially had to plot figures (hexagons and arrows) using the amazing Python library [gmplot](https://github.com/vgm64/gmplot).
 This is a super easy package which enables you to draw GPS point representations, but unfortunately there is still no built-in functions for hexagons and arrows. <br>
 I hope this can help you if you face the same problem !